 Days 6-10 (Monday-Friday) Volunteering

 Now your volunteering begins!
 Should you need anything whilst at the project, our local team are only a phone call away.
 You will see our coordinators throughout the day at the Volunteer House; they are always happy to help.
 You will also be assigned to a specific coordinator from the team, who will help you settle into your project initially.
-They will then visit you across each week, and will also be available for advice during time back at the Volunteer House.
+They will then visit you across each week, and will also be available for advice back at the Volunteer House.

 Day 11-12 (Saturday-Sunday) Weekend